OHI-Science/ohiprep/README.md

 ohiprep
 =======

+mucking...

 This GitHub repository is intended to store the versioned code and other text files, including csv, used to prepare the data layers for the Ocean Health Index.
-We have seperate methods for handling files based on type:
+We have seperate methods for kicks and giggles:

 1. `text` any scripts, especially R or Python, and other text files, like READMEs or csv, used to generate data.
 All files must be less than 100 MB and are preferably text.
 These files will be versioned using **GitHub** and most often generated using **RStudio**.
 To see why we chose this software, see [Software Features](https://github.com/OHI-Science/ohidata/wiki/Software-Features).
 For help setting up the software, see [Setup](https://github.com/OHI-Science/ohidata/wiki/Setup).